-Sample Community College Foundation (the Foundation) was established as a separate nonprofit organization in YYYY for the purpose of providing student scholarships and assistance in the development and growth of the College.
+Sample Community College Foundation (the Foundation) was established as a separate nonprofit organization in YYYY for providing student scholarships and assistance in the development and growth of the College.
 Under Governmental Standards Board Statement 39, Determining Whether Certain Organizations are Component Units, the foundation is a component unit of the college because:

-- the college provides financial support to the foundation and the economic resources received or held by the foundation are entirely or almost entirely for the direct benefit of the college; - the college is entitled to or has the ability to otherwise access a majority of the economic resources received or held by the foundation; and - the economic resources held by the foundation that the college is entitled or has the ability to otherwise access, are significant to the college.
+- the college is entitled to or has the ability to otherwise access a majority of the economic resources received or held by the foundation; and - the economic resources held by the foundation that the college is entitled or has the ability to otherwise access, are significant to the college.